Moscow: Cost of living

-During Soviet times, apartments were lent to people by the government according to the square meters-per-person norm (some groups, including people's artists, heroes, and prominent scientists had bonuses according to their honors).
-Private ownership of apartments was limited until the 1990s when people were permitted to secure property rights to their inhabited places.
-Since the Soviet era, estate owners have had to pay the service charge for their residences, a fixed amount based on persons per living area.
+During the Soviet period, apartments were lent to residents by the government according to a norm of square meters per person.
+Certain groups—including People's Artists, heroes, and prominent scientists—received bonuses proportional to their honors.
+Private ownership of apartments was limited until the 1990s, when residents were permitted to acquire rights to their inhabited properties.
+Since the Soviet era, apartment owners have needed to pay a service charge for their residences, a fixed amount based on residents per living area.

-The price of real estate in Moscow continues to rise.
-Today, one could expect to pay $4,000 on average per square meter (11 sq ft) on the outskirts of the city or US$6,500–$8,000 per square meter in a prestigious district.
-The price sometimes may exceed US$40,000 per square meter in a flat.
-It costs about US$1,200 per month to rent a one-bedroom apartment and about US$1,000 per month for a studio in the center of Moscow.
+The price of real estate in Moscow continues to increase.
+The expected price averages $4,000 per square meter (11 sq ft) near the perimeter of the city or $6,500–8,000 per square meter in a prestigious district.
+The price sometimes exceeds $40,000 per square meter for a flat.
+Renting costs about $1,200 per month for a one-bedroom apartment and about $1,000 per month for a studio in the city center.

-A typical one-bedroom apartment is about 30 m2, a typical two-bedroom apartment is 45 m2, and a typical three-bedroom apartment is 70 m2.
-Many cannot move out of their apartments, especially if a family lives in a two-room apartment originally granted by the state during the Soviet era.
-Some city residents have attempted to cope with the cost of living by renting their apartments while staying in dachas (country houses) outside the city.
+A typical one-bedroom apartment in Moscow is about 30 m2 in area; a typical two-bedroom apartment is 45 m2; and a typical three-bedroom apartment is 70 m2.
+Many residents cannot move out of their apartments, especially if a family lives in a two-room apartment originally granted by the state during the Soviet era.
+Some city residents have attempted to cope with the cost of living by renting out their apartments while staying in dachas (country houses) outside the city.

-In 2006, Mercer Human Resources Consulting named Moscow the world's most expensive city for expatriate employees, ahead of perennial winner Tokyo, due to the stable Russian ruble as well as increasing housing prices within the city.
+In 2006, Mercer Human Resources Consulting named Moscow the world's most expensive city for expatriate employees, ahead of recurring winner Tokyo, because of the stable Russian ruble as well as increasing housing prices.
 Moscow also ranked first in the 2007 edition and 2008 edition of the survey.
-However, Tokyo has overtaken Moscow as the most expensive city in the world, placing Moscow at third behind Osaka in second place.

-In 2008, Moscow ranked top on the list of most expensive cities for the third year in a row.
+However, in 2009, Tokyo overtook Moscow, which came in third after Osaka.

-In 2014, according to Forbes, Moscow was ranked the 9th most expensive city in the world.
-Forbes ranked Moscow the 2nd most expensive city the year prior.
+In 2014, according to Forbes magazine, Moscow was ranked the world's ninth most expensive city.
+This magazine ranked Moscow the second most expensive city the previous year.

-In 2019 the Economist Intelligence Unit's Worldwide Cost of Living survey put Moscow to 102nd place in the biannual ranking of 133 most expensive cities.
-ECA International's Cost of Living 2019 Survey ranked Moscow at number 120 among 482 locations worldwide.
+In 2019, the Economist Intelligence Unit's biannual Worldwide Cost of Living survey ranked Moscow 102nd among the 133 most expensive cities.
+ECA International's Cost of Living 2019 Survey ranked Moscow 120th among 482 locations globally.